Last updated on March 10, 2026

 There are many different kinds of answers you might want to that question.
 We’ll take a crack at them all.
 We’re going to be using a lot of Scryfall searches for this, with links to the searches so you can see for yourself.
 Note that as new cards are released, these numbers will shift.

 Now it gets tricky.
 Foils.
-That 74,048 includes all the different foils that are unique, like surge foils (like all four versions of foil on Abbadon the Despoiler, for example).
+That 93,132 includes all the different foils that are unique, like extended art foils (like all four versions of foil on Abbadon the Despoiler, for example).
 But it doesn’t include normal foils.
 The trouble is that a regular Magic card that has a foil and a nonfoil version appears as one entry in Scryfall, like +2 Mace, and can’t be winnowed further (Scryfall gurus, try it out.
 There are limits to the is:foil and is:nonfoil tags!)

 We’ve got more problems: showcase frames, extended art, and borderless.
 There have been a profusion of new card treatments over the past few years.
 Searching those out is tough because sometimes the showcase frame is also borderless, like Strixhaven‘s Mystical Archive cards.
 And most of the time each of these versions is available in both foil and nonfoil, but sometimes not.
 Some card versions are only in foil and some are only in nonfoil.
-We can use some skillful searching to grab only the borderless at 1299, the showcase frames at 1478, and the extended art frames at 2210.
-Maybe we overestimate a touch by acting as if all of these could be foil and nonfoil, but let’s try it.
-Now our total is 92,624.
+We can use some skillful searching to grab only the borderless at 2,822, the showcase frames at 2,110, and the extended art frames at 3,301.
+Now add these to our running total is 102,596.

 What are we missing?

 Multiple languages.
-The average number of other languages cards have been printed in since around 5th edition is 8, but of course, some of these products, like Duel Decks and various Masters sets have far fewer languages of print, so we’ll go with a slightly conservative average of 7 others, or 8, including English.
-That gives us a whopping 740,992 unique cards.
-Assuming I missed a few things, let’s round up to 750k.
+The average number of other languages cards have been printed in since around 5th Edition is 8, but of course, some of these products, like Duel Decks and various Masters sets have far fewer languages of print, so we’ll go with a slightly conservative average of 7, including English.
+That gives us a whopping 718,712 unique cards.

-I think it's important to include this element, as Lightning Bolt in Japanese and Italian are physical products that have so many more things different on the cards than, say, the Lightning Bolts from M10 and M11!
+I think it's important to include this element, as Lightning Bolt in Japanese and Italian are physical products that have so many more things different on the cards than, say, the M10 Lightning Bolt and the M11 Lightning Bolt!

-If you want to add everything printed, including unplayable cards ranging from gold-bordered cards in the World Championship decks to tokens to art cards to punch out token inserts, we've got 2818 of those, which is 22,544 when multiplied by 8.
-For you completionists who just want the number of rectangles!
-I’m not going to include that because I want legal, playable cards in my total.
+If you want to add everything printed, including unplayable cards ranging from the 1,418 unique tokens to silver-bordered, gold-bordered cards in the World Championship decks to art cards to punch out token inserts, we've got 5,677 excluding unreleased spoiled cards.
+I skip those because I want legal, playable cards in my total.

-And there’s 242 Playtest cards, if you care.
+And there’s 755 low-art Playtest cards, if you care.

 Are we there yet?